 What we believe

-There is clear evidence that many diseases and conditions are influenced by the mouth’s ecology and bacteria, and we understand the topic of oil pulling is valid when patients wonder why oil pulling been encouraged by dental professionals as a supplemental therapy for patients, especially if we are in the business of “preventing” oral health problems.
+There is clear evidence that many diseases and conditions are influenced by the mouth’s ecology and bacteria, and we understand the topic of oil pulling is valid when patients wonder why oil pulling has been encouraged by dental professionals as a supplemental therapy for patients, especially if we are in the business of “preventing” oral health problems.

 We support holistic approaches to your oral care.
 You just have to be smart about it and consider your individual dental health: there are certain types of infections that oil pulling will not resolve, and you have to be aggressive about treating those.
 It won’t take away raging gum infections or cavities.
 Oil pulling may remove bacteria, but it doesn’t kill bacteria, and that’s a big difference.

 If oil pulling is used alone, without regular brushing and flossing, then no, it is not an effective way to keep your mouth healthy.
 It will not heal existing decay.
 However, when used in conjunction with proper daily brushing and flossing habits as a preventive measure, it may improve bad breath, help to decrease staining, and benefit in other ways.
+If you have dry mouth issues, we absolutely believe pre-bedtime oil pulling can be helpful.